Motivated Man

 Getting enough sleep, but not too much, is essential to staying on track.

-Treatment Success is Possible
+Treatment Success and Positive Change Are Possible

 According to SAMHSA, there are two elements of motivation that can forecast success in treatment: